iyanu27/SCA_FINAL_PROJECT/README.md

 Docker Compose installed on your server,i used this link https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-compose-on-ubuntu-20-04

+# THINGS TO NOTE FIRST
+ Create a SQL databse and kubernetes cluster using Terraform ,the github to provision this is ......

 # Step 1 — Obtaining the Demo Laravel,Vuejs Application

 Lets get started by fetching the demo Laravel application from its Github repository.